-Alef Education is party to an agreement with Auth0 Inc, ("Auth0"), which allows Alef Education to subscribe to Auth0's identity platform and avail of the service and related solutions offered on the platform (through a purchase order, as renewed from time to time).
-The license to use the Auth0 platform is provided by Okta, Inc via data centers operated by AWS.
+Alef Education is party to an agreement with Auth0 Inc, ("Auth0"), which allows Alef Education to subscribe to Auth0's identity platform and avail of the service and related solutions offered on the

-While the agreement was entered into on 27 March 2019, and may be terminated either upon breach of either party or for convenience, however the subscription term for subscribing to Autho's platform was due to expire on 27 March 2024, which has been extended to 27 March 2026 based on a renewed purchase order.
-The agreement can only be renewed upon consent by both parties, and is not automatically renewable.
+While the agreement was entered into on 27 March 2019, and may be terminated either upon breach of either party or for convenience, however the subscription term for subscribing to Auth0's platform was due to expire on 27 March 2024, which has been extended to 27 March 2026 based on a renewed purchase order.
+The agreement can only be renewed upon consent by both parties and is not automatically renewable.
 The agreement can be terminated by either party upon a material breach of agreement, provided that the party guilty of the breach has not rectified or cured such breach within a thirty (30) day period after being served a notice of termination of the agreement in connection with the material breach.